Concept Drift and Long-Tailed Distribution in Fine-Grained Visual Categorization: Benchmark and Method: Introduction

 To see the above issue, we summarize the statistics of the commonly used FGVC datasets in Table \ref{summarize}, which reveals two trends along the development of FGVC.
 First, along with time, the collected images tend to cover either increasing instances or increasing categories.
-Especially, the most recent dataset \cite{wei2019rpc} has a nearly ten-fold increase in the number of instances compared to the earliest one \cite{nilsback2008automated}.
 In this development, many efforts have been devoted to pursuing more and more images to enrich the descriptions of instances, encouraging the data-driven models to extract more discriminative features for the instances.
 This is particularly important in FGVC since its performance heavily relies on the discriminability and the stability of the instance appearance in different environments.
 However, all the mentioned datasets unfortunately ignore the fact that environment may change the appearances of instances periodically or change their morphological states permanently, which is considered as the issue of~\textit{concept drift}.
 This exists widely in real world, particularly in all cases of biological growth and biological adaption such as human face, animals, and plants which have varied appearances in different ages and different environments.
 Thus, the existing FGVC methods usuallly have degenerated performance since the shifted visual features do not follow the distribution characterized by the dataset during model training.
 Another factor of this failure is that the existing models do not possess the ability of adapting to the changes of the instances in the deployed environment.
-Second, the collected images tend to follow a comprehensive distribution of the real instances.
-An important viewpoint conveys that the instances in real world often follow a long-tailed distribution as the instance frequency of each class is generally different.
-As a result, a collected dataset could have a large number of under-represented classes and a few classes with more than sufficient instances \cite{chu2020feature}.
-However, this issue has not been considered in the widely used datasets \cite{khosla2011novel,wah2011caltech,maji2013fine}, but been noted in the recently published datasets \cite{hou2017vegfru,wei2019rpc} that collect data from real world.
-Considering that the Internet images are often prettified in which case the included instances exhibit healthy, tidy, and gorgeous appearances, the images photographed in real world present more natural contexts.
-Specifically, the instances in the same species cannot be in a consistent state all the time in real world, even in the same place and at the same time.
-The state is affected by various factors such as light and water.
-However, the previous datasets only consider one or several collection areas, which may restrict the diversity of the instance images.
-This brings the issue that the imbalance in the distribution of collected data could not adequately describe the challenge of the real world long-tailed distribution.